plone/papyrus/README.rst

     $ make html

-To generate just screen-shots, do
+To generate screen-shots, you will have to set up a browser and a webdriver to work with robotframework.
+See docs/webdriver.rst for how to install these for Firefox, Chrome and Phantomjs Once you have done that, you can use one of the following commands:

 .. code:: bash

+    $ make screenshots-firefox
+    $ make screenshots-chrome
-    $ make screenshots
+    $ make screenshots-phantomjs

 To generate the full documentation, do

 .. code:: bash

+    $ make clean
+    $ make screenshots-$browser (choose one, Chrome gives good results)
-    $ make full
+    $ make html

 Contribute
 ----------